inkdropapp/docs/src/app/start-guide/page.md

 - Manage payments.
 - Browse and publish plugins.

-To create an account, go to the [Inkdrop's sign-up](https://my.inkdrop.app/signup) page.
+To create an account, go to the [sign-up](https://my.inkdrop.app/signup) page.

 ## Download the app